Crew of Ontario airline detained, interrogated in Dominican Republic after massive drug seizure

 The Dominican Republic’s National Drug Control Directorate (DNCD) said that eight packages, each containing 25 smaller packages of cocaine, totalling 200 packages, were located in the aircraft’s control compartments after an in-depth search.

-Pivot confirmed the entire crew, comprised of nine Canadian residents, one Indian resident and one Dominican resident, has been detained since the discovery.
+Pivot confirmed the entire crew was detained.
+In total, nine Canadians residents, one Indian resident and one Dominican resident have been detained.

 “The Public Prosecutor's Office and the DNCD are keeping several persons under investigation, who are being interrogated to determine their possible implication,” a press release issued by Dominican authorities on April 6 said.